zenml-io/zenml/docs/book/index.md

 Share not only your code but also your ZenML stacks with your team.
 Find out how in our section on [collaboration](collaborate).

+## **Resources** - Learn ZenML with tutorials, examples, and guides

+The ZenML team and community has put together many more resources other than the documentation to learn about the framework.
+Learn more in our section on [resources](resources).